jsonquerylang/jsonquery-website/src/content/reference.md

 ## ne (`!=`)

-Test whether two values are not equal.
+Test whether two values are not deep strict equal.
 This is the opposite of the strict equal function `eq`.
 Two values are considered unequal when their data type differs (for example one is a string and another is a number), or when the value itself is different.
 For example a string `"2"` and a number `2` are considered unequal, even though their mathematical value is equal.
+Objects and arrays are compared recursively, so `{"id":1,"name":"Joe"}` and `{"name":"Joe","id":1}` are deep equal for example.

 ```text
 a != b